Numerical computations of geometric ergodicity for stochastic dynamics

 \subsection{Numerical Algorithm}

-We propose the following two numerical algorithms to estimate the exponential tail of the coupling time for the rate of geometric contraction and and geometric ergodicity, respectively.
-The input of {\bf Algorithm 1} is a pair of initial points $(x,y)$, and the output is a lower bound of the geometric contraction rate of $\| \delta_x P^t - \delta_y P^t \|_{TV}$. {\bf Algorithm 2} takes input of one point $x \in E,$ and produces a lower bound of the convergence rate of $\| \delta_x P^t - \pi \|_{TV}$.
+We propose the following two numerical algorithms to estimate the exponential tail of the coupling time for the rate of geometric contraction/ergodicity.
+Both algorithms trigger the maximal coupling when distance between the two trajectories of a coupling is smaller than a certain threshold.
+Since the maximal coupling should have $O(1)$ successful rate when it is triggered, the threshold $d$ in {\bf Algorithm 1} and {\bf Algorithm 2} should be proportional to the standard deviation of distribution for the next step.
+The input of {\bf Algorithm 1} is a pair of initial points $(x,y)$, and the output is a lower bound of the geometric contraction rate of $\| P^n(x,\cdot) - P^n(y,\cdot) \|_{TV}$. {\bf Algorithm 2} takes input of a point $x \in E,$ and produces a lower bound of the convergence rate of $\| P^n(x,\cdot) - \pi \|_{TV}$.
 In {\bf Algorithm 2}, we need to sample from the invariant probability measure.
-This is done by choosing the initial value of $\mathcal{Y}_0$ from a long trajectory of $X_t$, such that $\mathcal{Y}_{0}$ is approximately sampled from the invariant distribution $\pi$.
+This is done by choosing the initial value of $\mathcal{Y}_0$ from a long trajectory of $X_n$, such that $\mathcal{Y}_{0}$ is approximately sampled from the invariant distribution $\pi$.